 - Is filtered through a lens of wealth and privilege – not everyone can afford a $200 juicer or a personal trainer!

-HAES or Health at Every Size is an evidence-based approach that challenges assumptions about the relationship between weight and physical health and supports individuals of all sizes in addressing health directly by adopting health behaviours, rather than manipulating weight.
+HAES or Health at Every Size is an evidence-based approach that challenges assumptions about the relationship between weight and physical health.
+It supports individuals of all sizes in addressing health directly.
+By adopting health behaviours, rather than manipulating weight.
 There is limited evidence to support successful long-term maintenance of weight loss.
-Research does show that weight loss through dieting often results in weight regain above baselines, increased morbidity and mortality, and disordered eating patterns.
+Research does show that weight loss through dieting often results in weight regain above baselines.
+As well as increased morbidity and mortality, and disordered eating patterns.
 For these reasons, the constant answer being weight loss can be quite dangerous, as most times weight loss is promoted through dieting.